 When demand gets particularly high, such as on hot summer days or cold winter nights, utilities have to turn to reserve generators — assets that are essentially kept on standby until they are needed — which are costly.
 To reduce relying on these generators, utilities can implement demand response programs, which are programs that incentivize consumers to adjust the times when they use the most electricity by providing control signals and/or financial motivation.
 Los Angeles, for example, declares a “flex alert” when demand gets high.
 The alert signals customers to turn off unnecessary lights, restrict the use of major appliances until after 9 p.m. and set thermostats at 78 degrees Fahrenheit.
 Data shows that beyond simply shifting the energy consumption to a time that better suits the energy infrastructure’s capabilities, an accompanying drop in the overall energy consumption also usually occurs, thereby driving a reduction in carbon emissions.

 A recent study from the Smart Grid Consumer Collaborative (SGCC), a nonprofit organization that studies the wants and needs of energy consumers in the United States, shows that consumers are open to these kinds of cues and other energy-saving technologies.
-As shown in SGCC’s table below, half of consumers polled said they were looking for ways to save energy.
+Half of consumers polled said they were looking for ways to save energy.

 Demand response programs are the missing link in achieving a true partnership between utilities and consumers — the supply side and the demand side.
 The Smart Energy Demand Coalition (SEDC), a leading voice-on-demand response in Europe, points out that without this partnership, the grid will continue to function in a traditional manner, with generation supplying the energy which the demand side continues to blindly consume.
 Maintaining the status quo will mean continued poor use of our infrastructure, with unnecessarily high peak energy use during a few hours of the day determining the maximum generation, transmission and distribution infrastructure needed to serve that demand.
 Demand response programs that reduce that peak load help by slowing the rate at which the peak grows year over year.
 This curbs the spending needed to grow generation and delivery resources and ultimately keeps the cost of electricity down.
 The carbon footprint reduction associated with slowing down the growth of generation, transmission and distribution assets is another important factor utilities can consider as they develop their sustainability plans.